 The European Securities and Markets Authority (ESMA) is the overarching regulatory body overseeing all local European regulators such as the FCA in the UK or the BaFin in Germany.
 The ESMA has formally adopted new regulatory measures for contracts for differences (CFDs) that will be applied as of 1 August 2018.
 The required changes revolve around 5 components that influence the service delivery of the BUX app.
 This FAQ tries to clarify what these changes mean to the BUX offering for CFDs:

 - Limited leverage levels: there is a limit on the maximum multiplier that we are allowed to offer.
 Luckily, this doesn't change much from the existing maximum multipliers, but there are a few products that are impacted.
 On the bottom of this FAQ you can find a table with the maximum allowed multiplier per product.
-If you have a position open with a higher multiplier it will remain open come August 1st, but if you open new positions after this date they are according to table below.

-- Remove monetary rewards: It is no longer allowed to give monetary rewards for any benefit in relation to the marketing, distribution or sale of a CFD (f.e. when upgrading to a real money account, for inviting friends to BUX or for executing more trades).
+- Remove monetary rewards: It is no longer allowed to give monetary rewards for any benefit in relation to the marketing, distribution or sale of a CFD (i.e. when upgrading to a real money account, for inviting friends to BUX or for executing more trades).

 - Negative balance protection: clients are not allowed to have a negative account balance.
 With us this was already the case so there won't be any change!